Train derails on Arizona bridge that collapses, catches fire

-Video images showed huge flames and thick black smoke rising into the air and three train cars in a park next to Tempe Town Lake.
+Video images showed huge flames and thick black smoke rising into the air in a park next to Tempe Town Lake.

 Fire officials in the suburb of Tempe said the derailment happened at about 6 a.m. and that about 90 firefighters were at the scene.